diogotcorreia/master-thesis/docs/content/ch02-background.typ

 seen immense adoption from the programming community, with more than 55% of the 49,000+ respondents of the 2025 Stack Overflow Survey having worked or wanting to work with it @stack-overflow-survey-2025-most-popular.
-It is used for many applications, such as scripting, web applications, machine learning, and much more.
+It is used for many use cases, such as scripting, web applications, machine learning, and much more.
 Some high-profile open-source programs that extensively use Python are
 #link("https://github.com/home-assistant/core")[Home Assistant],